DAYGoodTime/DragonFix/README.md

 > A mod try to fix RotaryCraft or ReactorCraft issues

+## require
+this mod require [UniMixins](https://github.com/LegacyModdingMC/UniMixins) to be able to modify class in 'safe' way

 ## issues

 - RotaryCraft: [Crash when right clicking bevel gears](https://github.com/ReikaKalseki/Reika_Mods_Issues/issues/3272)